 Buying Stocks Without a Broker

+Buying stocks without a broker can be done, typically through the use of a self-administered brokerage service, or one of a couple of different types of investing plans.
 Buying stocks may help you get started on the path to building wealth.
 And just like hiring professional movers can help make relocating less stressful, purchasing stocks through a broker can make the process of diversifying your portfolio easier.

 How Can I Buy Stocks Without a Broker?

-But first, it may be useful to understand why some investors do choose to use a broker when making stock purchases.
+But it may be useful to understand why some investors do choose to use a broker when making stock purchases.

 Benefits of Using a Broker to Buy Stocks